 Unfortunately, this is not always the case.
-Depression is a medical condition that affects 1 in 10 Americans, which equates to approximately 31 million, and it doesn’t have a season.
-The holidays can be particularly difficult for those with depression.
+Depression is a medical condition that affects one in 10 Americans, which equates to approximately 31 million people.
+Depression doesn’t have a season, and the holidays can be particularly difficult for those with depression.
 The good news is that having an emotionally rough time in your life is not a medical condition in most cases.
 Consider the following criteria to determine whether your feelings of depression should include a visit to your physician or to a mental health professional.
-(SparkPeople has a comprehensive condition center with additional information and resources about depression.)

 What are the symptoms of depression?
-According to the CDC, they are:
+According to the Centers for Disease Control, they are:

 During the holiday season, feelings of depression may intensify.
 Mingling at holiday parties, which may be important for work and family relationships, may feel like too much trouble.
 Family members may become concerned about the avoidant behavior and feel slighted by the depressed person, causing even more issues.
 Shopping for presents may seem like a monumental task for anyone, but the indecision that is common with depression can make the task impossible, further worsening feelings of inadequacy and guilt.
 Appetite changes and uncontrollable overeating can lead to increased holiday weight gain.
 Let us not forget that remembering lost loved ones can become almost overwhelming and the feeling of hopelessness can seem almost too much to bear.

 What does dealing with depression have to do with managing your weight?
 Why are we even discussing depression?

 Depression, just like excessive stress, must be managed in order for successful and long-term weight loss to occur because it can lead to overeating in those seeking to lose or maintain weight loss.
 Why?
 Likely because overeating can be used as a form of self-medication for depression, much like those who use and abuse drugs in an attempt to alter their mood.

 What do you do if you think you are depressed?